|Webflow standout features|

 - Lots of integration options: Webflow integrates with multiple marketing, analytics, automation, scheduling, e-commerce, email hosting, social media, membership, payment processing, and localization tools.

 - Pre-made, optimized, and editable templates: Webflow’s site templates are professionally designed and optimized for performance and aesthetics.
 You can edit the templates to build a highly customized website without worrying about background code.

 - Hassle-free WYSIWYG website editor: You can create and edit your site however you want without running into constant issues or wasting time switching between the editing screen and previews, ruining your design flow.
-It’s a virtual sandbox in which you can change nearly everything from texts to layouts and spacing.
+It’s a virtual sandbox where you can change nearly everything from texts to layouts and spacing.